 Students are assigned a specific registration day and time based on their class standing and classification at the time of registration.
-Non-degree students and auditors register after classified students.

-Prior to the registration period, students are highly encouraged to meet with their faculty advisor or academic advisor to review program requirements and obtain assistance in selecting classes.
+Prior to the registration period, students are highly encouraged to meet with their faculty advisor or success advisor to review program requirements and obtain assistance in selecting classes.